 You are expected to work as a member of your group in this course and cooperate with your colleagues.
 Cooperation means attending group meetings, completing your assignments properly and on time, letting your group know if you will be out of town, responding to e-mail from your group, and so on.
 If there is a lack of cooperation by any group member, it must be brought to the attention of the instructor as soon as it happens.
 If the lack of cooperation is serious, the offending group member’s semester grade will be lowered.
-More information on group composition will be provided with the project material.

 - Attendance in lecture is vital to learning the material and making a good grade in this class.